 Coffee was first brought to Japan via Dutch trading ships in the 1800s.
 It gained in popularity when it started being served in a kissaten, the Japanese coffee shop.
 In a kissaten, you could grab a bite, relax and have something to drink, most often coffee or black tea.
 But coffee didn’t immediately become the most popular drink.

-In the 1960s, Japan started being more and more interested in Western culture.
+In the 1960s, Japan started being more open to the influences that came from over the seas.
 Canned coffee started being sold in vending machines in 1967, which largely contributed to the interest in coffee.
 In a country that is very work-oriented, being able to buy a to-go drink is ideal.

 Today, Japan is the 3rd largest importer of coffee, at over 440,000 tons annually, with Nestle being the market share leader in instant coffee sales.